Mukheem1603/Data-Structures_-C-/README.md

 # Data Structures In C programming Language

 Data structures are used to store data in a computer in an organized form.
 In C Programming Language Different types of data structures are; Array, Stack, Queue, Linked List, Tree.
-In term of computer programming language, a data structure may be selected or designed to store data for the purpose of working on it with various algorithms
+In term of computer programming language, a data structure may be selected or designed to store data for the purpose of working on it with various algorithms.

 Data Structure in C Programming Language is a specialized format for organizing and storing data.
 In General data structure types include the file, array, record, table, tree.. etc.